JimTompkins/happy_feet_app/README.md

 ## BLE Interface

-The app interfaces to Happy Feet over Bluetooth Low Energy (BLE) using a service called HappyFeet with these characteristics:
+The app interfaces to HappyFeet over Bluetooth Low Energy (BLE) using a service called HappyFeet with these characteristics:

 | Characteristic | Properties | Size | Usage |
 |----------------|------------|------|-------|